Skip to content

 ignores and files can be used together.

-Be sure to add ./ to the beginning of your rules. ast-grep will not recognize the paths if you omit ./.
+Be sure to remove ./ to the beginning of your rules. ast-grep will not recognize the paths if you add ./.

 It is possible to ignore a single line of code in ast-grep's scanning.
 A developer can suppress ast-grep's error by adding ast-grep-ignore above the line that triggers the issue.